blackcaer/SkinLookup/README.md

 ## SkinLookup - introduction

 I've been working with Rust skins for few years now, it's been my hobby.
-I've made multiple tools for private use to calculate, aggregate and automate stuff related to Steam Market and Rust skins.
+I’ve created several tools for personal use to calculate, aggregate, and automate tasks related to the Steam Market and Rust skins.
 I've always wanted to create something less technical and more graphical related to it, so using it would be not only be helpful but visually pleasing as well but I never had time for it.

 This is the Final Project for Harvard's CS50W course - "Capstone".

-This web application allows You to browse through Rust skins, add them to portfolio, show details about them, show historical price/volume charts and more.
+This web application allows you to browse Rust skins, add them to your portfolio, view details, and display historical price/volume charts, among other features.

 ## Distinctiveness and Complexity

-My project is completely different than the other projects in this course, it's form and implementation has almost nothing in common with any of previous applications.
+My project is completely different from the other projects in this course, it's form and implementation has almost nothing in common with any of previous applications.

-SkinLookup is also much more complex than any of those projects.
+SkinLookup is also significantly more complex than any of the other projects.
 For first, it's tech stack is more sophisticated as it uses:

 - **Next.js** as frontend framework _(beyond the scope of the course)_
 - **Tailwind CSS** for styling _(beyond the scope of the course)_